 Cultivated for its roots, in its fresh form Burdock is cooked as a vegetable.

-Packed with health boosting vitamins, minerals and nutrients including: potassium, magnesium, vitamin B-6 and fiber, Burdock, in its dried form, is well-known for its medicinal benefits, including:
+Packed with health-boosting vitamins, minerals and nutrients including potassium, magnesium, vitamin B-6 and fibre, Burdock, in its dried form, is well-known for its medicinal benefits, including:

 Depurative – Burdock root acts as a natural blood cleanser, inducing lymphatic detoxification, helping to aid the bodies blood circulation and overall health.

 Diuretic – By stimulating the kidneys, burdock root works as a natural way to rid your body of excess fluid, cleansing your body of any waste.

 Astringent – Many topical skin products contain burdock root for its ability to fight against skin conditions, including acne, eczema and psoriasis.
 Studies have also shown that burdock root can improve signs of aging.

-Prebiotic – Packed with prebiotic fiber, burdock root is well known to improve our bodies digestion, as well as help to lower our blood sugar.
+Prebiotic – Packed with prebiotic fibre, burdock root is well known to improve our bodies digestion, as well as help to lower our blood sugar.

-Anti-inflammatory – The anti-inflammatory properties of burdock root can help sooth conditions such as arthritis and tonsillitis.
+Anti-inflammatory – The anti-inflammatory properties of burdock root can help soothe conditions such as arthritis and tonsillitis.

 Burdock root is a popular ingredient in Chinese and Japanese cooking and is either sautéed, added to salads, or used in tempura dishes.

-Burdock is also a traditional flavoring in the herbal drink, dandelion and burdock.
+Burdock is also a traditional flavouring in the herbal drink, dandelion and burdock.